phlask/phlask-map/README.md

   - Implemented via our Nearest Tap Route

 ## Architecture
-The Phlask Map runs on a static page built with:
+The PHLASK Map runs on a static page built with:
 - ReactJS (https://reactjs.org)
   - Builds the static content that composes the map page
 - React Bootstrap (https://react-bootstrap.netlify.com)